meemeee/flack/README.md

 ## Description

 This project is an online messaging service using Flask, similar in spirit to [Slack](https://slack.com/features).
-The project uses Javascript to run code server-side, AJAX to retrieve data from servers asynchronously, and Socket.IO to communicate between clients and servers.
+The project uses Javascript to run code client-side, AJAX to request data from server asynchronously, and Socket.IO to communicate between clients and servers.

-Made for project 2 of [CS50W](https://courses.edx.org/courses/course-v1:HarvardX+CS50W+Web/course/).
+Made for project 2 of [CS50Web](https://cs50.harvard.edu/web/).

 ### Features
 - **Display name**: On the first visit, user will log in with a display name, which will be associated with every message the user sends.